Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Maggy Krell about 5 years ago
+Maggy Krell over 5 years ago

 The Del Rio Trail will facilitate seemless transportation through core neighborhoods and reduce our carbon footprint.
 Kids and adults alike will enjoy being able to get to the park, to downtown, to work, to school, to run errands easily and safely by bike and by foot.
 This promotes a healthy and active life style while reducing traffic congestion and associated air quality issues.
 The trail system is one of a select few public amenities that everyone can enjoy, regardless of income.
 It will improve Sacramento for everyone.